-Hey friend, you've certainly come to the right place to learn about creating custom labels for your homebrew, moonshine, porch crawler or closet wine.
+Hey friend, you've certainly come to the right place to learn about creating custom beer labels for your homebrew, moonshine, porch crawler or closet wine.
 With StickerYou, it's easy to create high quality durable labels that will last against abrasion, condensation, and whatever rowdy activities and shenanigans you get up to during the consumption process.

 StickerYou's labels are waterproof, UV fade resistant, heat resistant, and will come off clean allowing you to re-use the bottles.
 You can upload your own designs or personalize one of our templates, and create awesome labels for bottles and even kegs for your liquid masterpiece.
 Isn't that swell?
 The labeling design possibilities are nearly endless.
 To get you started, we have some cursory information which you may want to include in your new custom labels.

 Name Your Brew